derafu/spreadsheet/templates/pages/install.md

 composer require nyholm/psr7
 ```

-If you don't want to use nyholm/psr7, you can use any PSR-7 compatible library implementing by your own `ResponseGeneratorInterface`.
+If you don't want to use nyholm/psr7, you can use any PSR-7 compatible library implementing by your own `SpreadsheetHttpResponseGeneratorInterface`.

 ## Complete Installation (All Formats)